visit-dav/visit/src/doc/tutorials/Scripting.rst

    :language: python
    :lines: 10-

-Rendering each time step of a dataset to a movie
+Rendering each timestep of a dataset to a movie
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example assumes the "aneurysm.visit" is already opened.